Matango: Aftermath and influence

 Honda reflected on Matango decades afters its initial release, stating that it was a comment on the "'Rebel era" in which people were becoming addicted to drugs.
 Once you get addicted, it's a hopeless situation".
 He added that "no matter how good friends people are, even if they're the very best of friends, under certain conditions things can get very ugly".
 Actor Kubo declared that of the few monster or outer space-themed films which he acted in, Matango was his favorite.
+Filmmaker Takashi Yamazaki said that Matango may have been the first film he ever saw during his childhood.
 Director Steven Soderbergh stated he had wanted to make a remake of Matango, describing it as a film that he watched as a child that "scared the shit out of me".
 Soderbergh said he was unable to reach a deal with Toho, so the remake did not happen.
+Filmmaker John Carpenter and actor Nicolas Cage are also fans of the film.
+According to Carpenter, Toho once asked him to create a remake of Matango but he rejected the offer.

 In his book analyzing the kaiju film, Jason Barr noted that Matango was the most famous of films of the genre between the 1960s and 1970s that focused on themes of metamorphosis and assault on human bodies.
 In the book Monsters and Monstrosity from the Fin de Siecle to the Millennium: New Essays, Camara stated that Matango would leave an imprint on Japanese cyberpunk influenced body horror films of the future such as Sogo Ishii's Electric Dragon 80.000 V, Shozin Fukui's Pinocchio 964 and Yoshihiro Nishimura's Tokyo Gore Police.